America has a nurse faculty shortage

 If you’re pursuing an MN, DNP or PhD degree, you could borrow up to $35,000 per year under the federal program.
 In return, you agree to teach full-time for at least four years after you graduate.
 At the end of that time, 85 percent of your loan will be forgiven, and you’ll owe just 3 percent interest on the balance.

-The loan can be used for tuition, books, fees, laboratory expenses and other reasonable education expenses such as travel to the College of Nursing for classes.
+The loan can be used for tuition, books, fees, laboratory expenses and other reasonable education expenses.
 Funds cannot be used for personal living expenses.

 To qualify, students must be enrolled in a course of study in an advanced education nursing degree program, and must be a U.S. citizen, a non-citizen national, or a foreign national with a visa permitting permanent residence in the U.S.